Phonon-mediated intrinsic topological superconductivity in Fermi arcs: Electron-phonon coupling

 We have dropped the band index on the electron band operators $d_{\boldsymbol{k}}$, focusing only on the band that has an FS, which is the one relevant for superconductivity.
 Here, $g_{\boldsymbol{k} \boldsymbol{k}'}^{m} = \sum_{\ell\ell'\sigma z_i \delta_z} g_{\boldsymbol{k} \boldsymbol{k}' m}^{\ell\ell' z_i \delta_z}v_{\boldsymbol{k},z_i+\delta_z,\ell,\sigma}^* v_{\boldsymbol{k}' z_i \ell'\sigma},$ where $c_{\boldsymbol{k} z_i \ell\sigma} = v_{\boldsymbol{k} z_i \ell\sigma}d_{\boldsymbol{k}}$ and

 Here, $M$ is the mass of the ions which in this system of units is an inverse energy $M = Ma^2/\hbar^2$.
 To set a value for $M$, we use $M = 204$~u and $a = 1$~\AA. $\Bar{\boldsymbol{e}}_{\boldsymbol{q} m}^{z_i}$ is the vector of length 3 associated with layer $z_i$ from $\hat{e}_{\boldsymbol{q}m}$.
-Note that the behavior of the factor in square brackets is different for $\delta_z = 0$ and $\delta_z = \pm 1$.
-Hence, we discuss in-plane and out-of-plane type EPC as two separate contributions. $\chi$ is a dimensionless number inversely proportional to the standard deviation of the atomic orbitals \cite{Suppl, Thingstad2020Jun, Leraand2025Feb}.
+Note that the behavior of the factor in square brackets is different for $\delta_z = 0$ and $\delta_z = \pm 1$, i.e., whether the origin is in-plane or out-of-plane hopping terms.
+Hence, we discuss in-plane and out-of-plane type EPC as two separate contributions. $\chi$ is a dimensionless number inversely proportional to the standard deviation of the atomic orbitals \cite{Thingstad2020Jun, Leraand2025Feb}.
+Appendix \ref{app:EPC} provides more details of the derivation of the EPC.

-\section{Superconductivity.}
+\section{Superconductivity}